Zywave/booster/src/_areas/design-system/components/dialogs.md

 <docs-spacer size="small"></docs-spacer>

-<docs-note style="margin-bottom: 0">The option for the footer to remain sticky has yet to be added to the Dialog in the toolkit.
+<docs-note>The option for the footer to remain sticky has yet to be added to the Dialog in the toolkit.
 You can track our progress [here](https://gitlab.com/zywave/devkit/zui/zui/-/issues/399).</docs-note>

 - - -